Table of Contents

 He did not book an appointment

-In PR matters, sometimes you don’t get a second chance.
+Β In PR cases, sometimes there is no second chance.

 3. Complete Canada PR Process (Step-by-Step)